winstonbarlowg/ctdc_data_analysis/README.md

 ```
 The last line shall be commented out when running it locally as it is meant for Google Cloud.
 - Start the server with `python routes.py` and then go to http://localhost:5000 to see the website running.

+## Data

+- Firstly, the global dataset must be downloaded from: https://www.ctdatacollaborative.org/download-global-dataset as CSV and saved in the `resources` directory.

+- `dataexports.py` can be used to look into some subsets of the global datasets easily through the REPL by calling specific variables or creating new ones.

+- To work with a Jupyter notebook, just run `jupyter notebook` in the main directory of the project with the enviroment activated.